eladav/tushtushOS/README.md

 * [Intel architecture book](https://software.intel.com/sites/default/files/managed/a4/60/325384-sdm-vol-3abcd.pdf) - Look here for the 3-8 diagram that explains the GDT entry.
 * [Took this GDT entry structure](https://forum.osdev.org/viewtopic.php?p=178894#p178894)
 * [The person I stole the GDT entry from follows this tutorial:](http://www.jamesmolloy.co.uk/tutorial_html/4.-The%20GDT%20and%20IDT.html)

+## Notes
+This repository is my own personal project so there are some weird things here, e.g. log files etc. the more I work on this the more I'll clean it up.